 Outsourcing Your Website

 - Rinse and repeat

-“I don’t want to outsource my web work.”
+“Thank you for your time, but I don’t want to outsource any web work.”

 “You don’t want to outsource?”